WillOram/AzureAD-incident-response/README.md

 # Azure AD Incident Response

-Rough notes for understanding the modifications the Solarwinds actor made to Azure AD to facilitate long-term access.
-The two techniques were observed:
+Rough notes for understanding the techniques used by the Solarwinds actor used to facilitate long-term access to Microsoft environments.
+These techniques allowed the attacker to establish difficult-to-detect and remove persistence mechanisms.

-* Abusing federation trusts - adding new federation trusts, modifying existing federation trusts to add new token-signing certificates
+Three techniques:
-* Abusing service principals - adding credentials to existing service principals, adding new service principals with credentials, adding permissions to service principals and applications to access Microsoft Graph API
+* **Abusing service principals to provide long-term API-based access to cloud services** - adding credentials to existing service principals, adding new service principals with credentials, adding permissions to service principals and applications to access Microsoft Graph API.

-Also on a third technique the actor was observed using to facilite long term access, stealing ADFS token-signing certificates to forge SAML tokens.
+* **Modifying federation trusts to facilitate long-term access to cloud services** - adding new federation trusts or modifying existing federation trusts to add new token-signing certificates, to forge SAML authentication tokens.
+* **Stealing ADFS token-signing certificates to move laterally to cloud environments and facilitate long-term access** - Stealing token-signing certificates from on-premises ADFS servers to forge SAML tokens.

 - [Notes for simulating attacks in a lab](#notes-for-simulating-attacks-in-a-lab)
   * [Exporting an ADFS certificate](#exporting-an-adfs-certificate)